VeMBe06/velib/README.md

 # Dev log
 ## Currently working on:

+- Turns out the dataset I created has a major flaw: some of the timestamps didn't update from one API call to the next, which is problematic.
+This happened to about more than 60% of the
+API calls, which is huge.
+I suspect that the API provided by Velib doesn't actually update the station status timestamps every minute if no bikes were taken in/out of the station.
+I decided to modify my dataset making script and relaunch my VM for a new week of data collection while I figure out if I can still use the data I gathered before
 - Planning what insights I want to get from the data to answer my questions
 - Starting the Exploratory Data Analysis of the Velib dataset I created
 - Starting to explore dataviz libraries to find which one will be best for my use case (currently